-2. Launching proposals for modifications to existing courses: There are three types of modifications in Curriculog - each with a different form.
+2. Launching proposals for modifications to existing courses: There are four types of modifications in Modern Campus Curriculum - each with a different form.

-For undergraduate classes, there are two options.
-For undergraduate course modifications that are minor, use the Minor Undergraduate Course Modification Form.
-Undergraduate course modifications involving only the initiating college's curriculum are considered minor.
-For more substantial undergraduate course modifications, please use the Substantial Undergraduate Course Modification Form.
-Please contact the Associate Vice President for Curriculum, Assessment, and Accreditation if you would like help deciding if a modification is minor or substantial.
+For undergraduate and graduate classes, there are two options.
+For course modifications that are minor, use the Minor Undergraduate or Minor Graduate Course Modification Form.
+Undergraduate and Graduate course modifications involving only the initiating college's curriculum are considered minor.
+For more substantial undergraduate or graduate course modifications, please use the Substantial Undergraduate or Substantial Graduate Course Modification Form.

-For modifications to graduate classes, please use the Modifications to Graduate Classes form.
 If you have a question as to which form to use, please contact Curriculum Services for guidance.

-- A. Minor Undergraduate Course modifications - 1.
-Course is entered into Curriculog and launched. - 2.
+A. Minor Undergraduate Course modifications

+- 1. Course is entered into Modern Campus Curriculum and launched. - 2.
 Curriculum Services reviews course for proper formatting and completeness. - 3.
 Proposal is approved by Department, college committees and Dean/designee.

-4. Proposals approved by the College Dean (or designee) will be sent simultaneously to the Senate Executive Committee, Undergraduate Curriculum Committee, and Undergraduate Council.
+4. Proposals approved by the College Dean (or designee) will be sent simultaneously to the Senate Executive Committee, Undergraduate Curriculum Committee, and Undergraduate Council as a notification.
 5. Unless objections arise, curriculum proposals will then be included in the Senate report as an information item.